"MIND THAT TREE!"

 A large plate of sandwiches, two silver goblets and a jug of iced pumpkin juice appeared with a pop.

 The exact nature of this spell is uncertain.
 Perhaps McGonagall is magicking the food from the kitchens, rather like the way food is transported to the plates in the Great Hall.
-It is also possible that McGonagall is conjuring this food out of thin air.
 The fact that the plate keep refilling itself is similar to the Refilling Charm that Harry casts on Slughorn's bottles as he and Hagrid drank to Aragog's memory...for several hours (HBP22).

 "But I must impress upon both of you the seriousness of what you have done."